 John A. Olszewski Jr.

-Strong relationships are fundamental to success.
-Building relationships requires operating with honesty and openness, leading with listening, and incorporating feedback from others.
-I anchor my work in cultivating relationships with our residents.
-We strive to be transparent about challenges, and we invite everyone to the table to help address them.
+Strong relationships are fundamental to our shared success.
+Building relationships requires operating with honesty and openness, leading with listening and incorporating feedback from others.
+I anchor my life in investing time with my family, anchor my faith in building bridges based in our community’s shared goals and challenges and anchor my work in cultivating stronger relationships with our residents.
+We strive to be transparent about challenges and we invite everyone to the table to help address them.